SAP-samples/btp-service-metadata/metadata-exploration/README.md

 All the metadata files used in these examples are within the [v0/](../v0/) directory in this repository.

-> In each case there's a convenience script that calls `jq`, pointing to the metadata files, and specifies the appropriate `jq` filter file.
-All these scripts are in, execution requires you to be in, this `metadata-explorations/` directory.
+In each example there's a convenience script that calls `jq`, pointing to the metadata files, and specifying the appropriate `jq` filter file.
+All these scripts are in, this `metadata-explorations/` directory, which is where you should be when you try to execute them.

 ## Inventory exploration